 External Ids for NLK Gene

 Previous GeneCards Identifiers for NLK Gene

 GeneCards Summary for NLK Gene

-NLK (Nemo-Like Kinase) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
+NLK (Nemo Like Kinase) is a Protein Coding gene.
+Among its related pathways are Mesodermal Commitment Pathway and Ectoderm Differentiation.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MAPK1.
+An important paralog of this gene is MAPK7.

 UniProtKB/Swiss-Prot for NLK Gene